 Admitting he’s a “doer” and “not one to sit still,” Craig says he feels fortunate to have turned his favorite pastime into a business.
 His storefront presents a feel of stepping back in time and that’s purposeful.
 “I wanted this to look like an old store from back in the day, where you can have a cup of coffee and talk fishing,” said Craig.
 By the way, that coffee he’s pouring is a veteran-owned coffee that no one else in the area carries.

 When asked whether the sport is about catching a fish or something more than that, Craig replied, “Everyone leads such busy lives, this is a chance to get away from the hustle and bustle and enjoy the serene nature we have in this part of the state.”
 And if he had a day of vacation to himself to do whatever he wanted, that day would include backpacking with a fly rod, casting a line, and trying to land a trout.
 “That would be a perfect day.”

-Discover more ways to enjoy the Stevens Point Area on the water here.
+Take your exploring to another level and discover more ways to enjoy the Stevens Point Area on the water.